andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 }
 ```

-What are the inputs of the `buildMessages`?

-- `data`
+- inputs: `data`

-What is the output of `buildMessages`?

-- `undefined`
+- output: `undefined`

-What are the side effects?

-- a loop of `buildMessage` runs passing each message to the callback.
+- side effects: a loop of `buildMessage` runs passing each message to the callback.

 > It should be noted that client software is a world of side effects.